 Through the curriculum process, faculty regularly evaluate and improve the quality and currency of all courses and programs offered.
 The Curriculum Committee's charge is "ensuring and preserving the academic integrity and quality of all courses and programs offered by Las Positas College" and it accomplishes this, in part, by reviewing courses for appropriateness and relevance.
 To ensure currency, the curriculum process requires review of course outlines every five years for academic courses and every two years for vocational courses (II.A.16-12).
 Besides undergoing a biennial review of course outlines, the curriculum process requires, as part of the Career Education certificate review, labor market information and analysis, advisory committee recommendations, and regional consortia approval meeting minutes (II.A.16-13).
-Additionally, LPC's Academic Senate recently approved a new committee, the Career Technical Education Committee regularly evaluates and improves the quality and currency of online and DE hybrid courses offered through a systematic peer-review process that includes targeted professional development (II.A.16-16, II.A.16-17).
+Additionally, LPC's Academic Senate recently approved a new committee, the Career Technical Education Committee, to oversee career education programs for the purpose of regular evaluation and quality improvements aimed at enhancing program outcomes (II.A.16-14, II.A.16-15).
+The Distance Education Committee regularly evaluates and improves the quality and currency of online and DE hybrid courses offered through a systematic peer-review process that includes targeted professional development (II.A.16-16, II.A.16-17).